 Drake: AKA Dragon.
-Powerful neutral monsters that can be found on Summoner’s Rift.
+This powerful neutral monster is found in the Summoner’s Rift.
 Killing a Drake grants your team various effects and buffs.

 Dive: To chase a specific enemy unit into a dangerous area – typically near a turret.

-Elder Dragon: The final dragon type that spawns after the dragon soul is decided.
-The dragon is tougher than all the other dragons and gives a buff that allows the recieving team to execute enemy champions at a certain threshold.
+Elder Dragon: The Elder Dragon is the final dragon.
+The Elder Dragon only spawns after the dragon soul has been decided.
+This dragon is tougher than all the other dragons and gives a buff that allows the receiving team to execute enemy champions at a certain threshold.